baoqianyue/DFC2021-Track-MSD/README.md

 # DFC2021 MSD
 This repo contains implementations of several baseline for the ["Multitemporal Semantic Change Detection" (MSD) track](http://www.grss-ieee.org/community/technical-committees/data-fusion/2021-ieee-grss-data-fusion-contest-track-msd/) of the 2021 IEEE GRSS Data Fusion Competition (DFC2021).
 See the [CodaLab page](https://competitions.codalab.org/competitions/27956) for more information about the competition, including the current leaderboard!

+Members: Qianyue Bao, Yang Liu, Zixiao Zhang, Dafan Chen

 ## Results